Loading...

 Part time employee over 5 years of service – 105 hours

-Please note you will not be awarded more PTO hours during each pay period if you are at your max limit of PTO hours.
+Please note you will not be awarded more PTO hours during each pay period if you are at the max limit of PTO hours.
 PTO hours will never exceed the max limit.
+Any unused PTO will roll over to the following year but not to exceed 80 hours.

-If an employee is separated from the Companies for any reason including but not limited to termination with or without cause, resignation, retirement or otherwise, the employee acknowledges that no accrued PTO will be paid out to employee and that employee acknowledges forfeiture of any and all PTO accrued time.
+If an employee is separated from Barrington School for any reason including but not limited to termination with or without cause, resignation, retirement or otherwise, the employee acknowledges that no accrued PTO will be paid out, and that employee acknowledges forfeiture of all PTO accrued time.
 Employee also acknowledges that no additional accrual of PTO will occur over the course of the employee's requisite two-week separation notice to employer.
 No PTO hours can be used during the employee’s two-week notice.

-If an employee who has been covered by the Companies’ group health insurance plan is terminated because of temporary lack of work or illness and is re-hired within (3) three months of the layoff, the employee will become eligible to participate in the group health insurance plan after re-hire.
+If an employee who has been covered by Barrington Schools’ group health insurance plan is terminated because of temporary lack of work or illness and is re-hired within (3) three months of the layoff, the employee will become eligible to participate in the group health insurance plan after re-hire.

 Terminated employees may continue their group health insurance coverage for eighteen (18) months at their own expense on the COBRA plan.
 Employees whose work hours are reduced to a point where they are ineligible for coverage may also continue coverage for eighteen (18) months at their own expense.

-Employees must notify the corporate office of their intent to continue coverage within thirty (30) days of their termination date and must pay the premium schedules given by the corporate office.
-If the employee forgets to notify The Companies, it will be understood that all insurance coverage will be cancelled, and the employee doesn’t wish to take COBRA.
-The employee should get a letter in writing from the Companies stating that they have coverage.
+Employees must notify your payroll office (contact information located on the last page) of their intent to continue coverage within thirty (30) days of their termination date and must pay the premium schedules given by the payroll office.
+If the employee forgets to notify Barrington School, it will be understood that all insurance coverage will be cancelled, and the employee doesn’t wish to take COBRA.
+The employee should get a letter in writing from Barrington School stating that they have coverage.

 EMPLOYEE ACKNOWLEDGMENT